LangChain RAG: Build Document Q&A That Stays Grounded (2026)

 LangChain RAG Tutorial: Build a Document Q&A System Step by Step

-• Evaluate and improve retrieval quality
+• Evaluation tooling to measure and improve retrieval quality

 Setup